pgmsve/datasciencecoursera/README.md

 # datasciencecoursera
-Create new depository for the Coursera Project
+Create new repo for the Coursera Project